 - Meaning: To betray or inform on someone to authorities.

 - Example: I can’t believe my best friend ratted on me to the teacher about cheating on the test.

 Rabbit on (UK)

-- Meaning: Bother or interfere with someone or something
+- Meaning: To interfere with or tamper with something.

-- Meaning: Stash, hide or hoard something for future use
+- Meaning: To save or store something for later.

 - Example: She just clams up if you ask her about his family.